 A basic-rate taxpayer for example, would only exceed the annual £1,000 PSA limit, if they had more than £100,000 in savings, assuming they were earning interest at a rate of 1.00% and earning no interest from other sources.

 Based on the same rate of interest, someone in the higher-rate tax band would be liable for tax if their savings totalled more than £50,000.

 Investors also have a Dividend Allowance, which means that individuals receive their first £2,000 in dividends tax-free, but any dividends above this amount will be charged at 7.5% for basic rate taxpayers, 32.5% for higher rate taxpayers and 38.1% for additional rate taxpayers.

-What happens if I do have to pay tax on my savings interest because it exceeds the PSA?
+What happens if I have to pay tax on my savings interest because it exceeds the PSA?

 HMRC has said that tax from savings income is collected via the Pay As You Earn (PAYE) system in the majority of cases.
 Some people may still have to declare it on their self-assessment tax return or pay it by other means, however.
 More information on this is available on the HMRC website.

 In addition to interest on cash savings accounts, what else is classed as savings income?

 The PSA applies to returns classed as savings income.
 This includes:

 - Interest from bank and building society accounts

 - Interest from accounts with providers such as credit unions and National Savings and Investments